Mika-Chang/Job-Scrapers/README.md

 - Required python packages (see requirements.txt)
   - You can install with `pip install -r requirements.txt`.
 Be careful, this should probably be done in a venv
 - WebDriver.
 This will be specific to your browser!
 You can download here: https://www.selenium.dev/documentation/webdriver/

+## Position Information
+Scraped information about a job will be formatted in JSON with the following information:

+- `scraped_url`: `str`
+  - the url that was scraped for information.
+- `scrape_successful`: `bool`
+  - Whether information was extracted from `scraped_url` successfully.
+If `False` the following fields may not be added to the job.
+- `title`: `str`
+  - The title of the position.
+E.g. "Software Engineer II"
+- `job_id`: `str`
+  - The ID of the job.
+This is a string of numbers and letters.
+- `date`: `str`
+  - The date the job was posted.
+- `employment_type`: `str`
+  - Type of employment specified by employer.
+E.g. "FULL_TIME"
+- `description`: `str`
+  - A description of the position.
+- `country`: `str`
+  - The country where the position will be.
+- `city`: `str`
+  - The city where the position will be.